stationedabroad/Airflow_Pipeline_US_STOCK/README.md

 The scope of the data would include all US stock, this I got by scraping (1) bigcharts.marketwatch.com.
 They had a well laid out website, by industry and fairly easily navigable.
 This allowed me to use regular expressions and knowledge of the paging on consecutive pages and *flick through* the US stock by industry listing and write to a local json file.
 This formed the basis of the query for the API call, so the process was, get stock symbols (tickers) from web scrape, and run these through the finance API from Tiingo to get a nice historical time series data set.

-Listing 1 shows the basic web scraper, which takes a industry sector code (of the form **WSJMXUSAGRI** for agriculture for example) and returns rows written and filen name written:
+The below shows the basic web scraper, which takes a industry sector code (of the form **WSJMXUSAGRI** for agriculture for example) and returns rows written and filen name written:

 ```
 	def write_stock_symbols_for_industry(self, industry):